 First off, let’s talk about the microblading experience.

 I tapped the ladies of Chic Lash Boutique — who are also extremely popular with the local bloggers — to set up a microblading appointment.
 What attracted me to them is that they use vegan ink, a newer, higher quality ink that does not have the heavy metals found in the old-school inks.
 “With the heavier metals, the body comes in and microphages come in and grab it, then try to digest it and break it down because it looks like a foreign invader,” says Jennifer Ngo, owner of Chic Lash Boutique.
-She truly is killer with the blade.
+She truly is a killer with the blade.
 I perused a ton of her before/after shots and found her results looked extremely natural, yet noticeable.

-Once I booked my appointment, Theresa gave me a call to tell me to stop using acids and retinols on my face for at least a week beforehand, and to stop drinking alcohol and coffee for at least two days before my appointment — caffeine dilates your blood vessels, and can make oozing and swelling worse during the procedure.
+Once I booked my appointment, Theresa gave me a call to tell me to stop using acids and retinol on my face for at least a week beforehand, and to stop drinking alcohol and coffee for at least two days before my appointment — caffeine dilates your blood vessels, and can make oozing and swelling worse during the procedure.

 After measuring, she draws a box around my brows — boundary lines — that looks too big, but she says it is only to guide her to draw strokes only inside the box.
 Once I approve the shape, the drawing begins.
 No numbing cream is applied because Theresa says it just obstructs the pigment from absorbing properly into the skin, as it creates a barrier between the blade and the skin.
 She starts from the inside of the brows towards the corners, and at first, the pain is bearable, incrementing to about a level seven on a scale of 10 as my skin got sorer.
-It felt like a deep scrape and scratch, and I bled, normally, which Theresa would wipe routinely with a cotton pad.
+It felt like a deep scrape and scratch, and I bled, which is normal and Theresa would wipe routinely with a cotton pad.
 After she drew on each brow, she coated the brow with extra pigment, to make sure the incision soaked as much of it as possible.
 The entire drawing process lasted about 30-40 minutes.

 View this post on Instagram